 [h3]How to Use this Book

 This supplement is (specifically) about alchemy set within the City of Salt in Wounds; an evil, thriving metropolis built around the perpetual slaughter of the Tarrasque.
-As such, this supplement specific and repeated mention of the lore of Salt in Wounds, discussing components and material derived from the Tarrasque.
+As such, this supplement specific and repeated mentions of the lore of Salt in Wounds, discussing components and material derived from the Tarrasque.
 However, feel free to alter/reuse the material to fit your campaign world; for instance, instead of Tarrasque liver, that component part could be Troll heart.
 Instead of swords forged from a Tarrasque horn, one made of wyvern bone could serve the same function.
 More than anything, this supplement is perfect for giving ‘flavor’ to alchemy and industry derived from fantasy biology.

 MIND THE MEAT: CRAFTING WITH BLOOD AND BODY